AUTHORS OF THE REPORT

 - Unlawful military conscription

-- Damage to/seizure of the living space/ work premises
+- Damage to/seizure of the residence / work premises

-- about the media worker / media outlet
+- Defamation, spreading libel about a media worker or media outlet

-- Threats to the media worker via non-physical attacks on relatives and friends
+- Pressure on a media worker via non-physical pressure on relatives and loved ones

 Attacks via judicial or economic means